Dev-Siri/Siri-s-NewTab/README.md

 # Dev-Siri-s-NewTab

-A momentum replacement for a ~28kb JS experience instead of the 1.7MB of momentum.
+Momentum replacement for a <50kb JS experience instead of the 1.7MB of momentum.

+Designed intentionally to have less features

 ![Extension NewTab Image](images/extension-ss-img.png)